dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 Overall this document does not need to be super extensive, it should cover the features and be a compelling story about your product, but it doesn’t need to be a million pages.

-* Feature Spec Doc (google doc share link):
+* Feature Spec Doc (google doc share link (commenting permissions):
-  * Short short short summary intro to the project copied from project proposal.
-  * Short walkthrough of the app.
-Can be broken down into bulleted action steps.
-  * Brief list of views, for example:
+  * A list of features, for example:
-    * login page
+    * logins
     * profile with name, birthday
     * feed view
+    * calculating summary graphs of activity
     (please do not make this exhaustive.
 No need to talk about which buttons are available on each page — just which general action a user would take on that page)
 * At least 3 short AND fun user stories - can be in google doc or [userforge.com](http://userforge.com)